sekhavati/data-testid-inspector/README.md

 ## What is this?

-A [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) that will highlight elements in your web page that have a `data-test-id` attribute:
+A [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) that will highlight all elements in your web page that have a `data-test-id` attribute.

 ## How do I use it?